Signs Of Antidepressant Abuse

 With just 30 days at a rehab center, you can get clean and sober, start therapy, join a support group, and learn ways to manage your cravings.

 If someone you know is depressed or has a substance use problem, there are many affordable ways to get them help.
-Contact a treatment provider now to discuss their options.
+Contact a treatment provider now to discuss rehab options.